MuthuKrishnanPB/muthukrishnanpb/index.md

 Hello, I’m Muthu Krishnan, and I have been with Zoho for over 8 years.
 I am a dedicated developer, experienced project manager, and versatile programmer.

 I am currently exploring external opportunities to further advance my technical skills.
 I’d be pleased to provide a brief overview of my professional background.
-For a more detailed summary of my experience and expertise, please visit my LinkedIn profile.
+For a more hasty summary of my experience and expertise, please check out my [LinkedIn profile](https://www.linkedin.com/in/muthu-krishnan-p-b-65a2b057/).

 - **Bold Text**
 - *Italic Text*